thouis/Python-Java-Bridge/README.txt

 in the CellProfiler project, but may take some time to stabilize as a standalone library.

-Cython is used to compile and link the JNI.
+This package requires numpy.

+Cython is used to generate the Python-to-JNI-to-Java interface, but Cython does not have to be installed (the Cython-generated C code is included in the distribution).